anharmonic/anharmonic.github.io/thermal2-manual.md

 grid

 Only used by the d3_lw.x code when the calculation type is “grid”.
-On the next line the code will try to read three integer numbers, NQX, NQY and NQZ, which will define the dimension of the grid. bz
+On the next line the code will try to read three integer numbers, NQX, NQY and NQZ, which will define the dimension of the grid.

+#### bz

 Equivalent to “grid” but the grid will be translated in the Brillouin zone (i.e. the Wigner-Seitz cell of the reciprocal lattice), points on the boundaries will be duplicated to all the equivalent ones.
 If you specify grid or bz, you can add, on the same line, a vector by which the grid will be shifted.
-The vector is in units of half the grid spacing, i.e. a value of 1 indicates the standard Monkhorst-Pack shift, you can use any value. xsf/bxsf
+The vector is in units of half the grid spacing, i.e. a value of 1 indicates the standard Monkhorst-Pack shift, you can use any value.

+#### xsf or bxsf

 Only used when doing final state decomposition.
 Produces a filesuitable for 3D plotting with xcrysden, in the xsf or bxsf format.
 The first is more flexible, but the second is more suitable for Brillouin-zone plot.
-The code will try to read three integer numbers, NQX, NQY and NQZ, note that the grid will actually be NQX+1, etc. for xsf according to xcrysden conventions. possibility to spacify a plane of kpoints: plane
+The code will try to read three integer numbers, NQX, NQY and NQZ, note that the grid size will actually be NQX+1, for xsf, according to xcrysden conventions.

+#### plane

 Specify a plane of q-points, it will read four lines:
 ```